fkarg/fkarg.github.io/staged/joking-feynman.md

 the leisurely manner of writing was weird at first, I came to like it fast.

-I would recommend this book to anyone who is even in the slightest manner interested in structured thinking (Rationality, Physics, Maths, ...).
+I would recommend this book to anyone who is even in the slightest manner interested in structured thinking (Rationality, Physics, Math, ...).

-## Favourite Quotes
+## Favorite Quotes
 No Quotes, as it is a 'leisurely' book, meaning I did not take notes while reading it.